TO REGISTER ONLINE, CLICK HERE.

 Place completed form in box at reception desk in IPC’s main lobby.

-Books will be available in the IPC Bookstore in early August.
+Books are available to purchase in the IPC Bookstore.

 Morning and Evening studies mirror each other if you ever need to alternate times.